golangatspeed/GoFasterExamples/README.md

 # Go Faster Example Code

-Work in progress.

 The [Go Faster book](https://leanpub.com/gofaster) has many code examples to accompany the text.
-The book is approximately 95% complete, at 200+ pages, 45,000+ words and includes over 140 Go code examples.
+The book completed, at 200+ pages, 48,000+ words and includes over 145 Go code examples.

 I'm including all the examples here, together with a link to the executable code on the Go Playground (where applicable).